 Simple Instant is a peer-to-peer payments system exclusive to Simple users.
 It’s the quickest way to send money to other Simple account holders instantly, for free.
 After you add the Simple user to your Instant contacts, you can send money to them using an email address or phone number.

-Simple bank accounts work with most third-party p2p payment services like Venmo and Square Cash, too, so you can still send money to your friends who don’t use Simple, although you may be required to pay for instant transfers.
+Simple accounts work with most third-party p2p payment services like Venmo and Square Cash, too, so you can still send money to your friends who don’t use Simple, although you may be required to pay for instant transfers.

 Where Simple falls short